apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 External Host
 ~~~~~~~~~~~~~

 An External Host refers to a host that is not managed by CloudStack.
-The "Import from external host" feature enables the
+The "Import from external host" feature enables importing/migrating
-importation of instances from these external hosts.
-Administrators can execute this import process for instances from
+instances from these external hosts.
+This feature is available in both UI and API.
-External KVM hosts either through the user interface (UI) or by utilizing the importVm API.

 Prerequisites
 ~~~~~~~~~~~~~
 - Ensure that the External KVM host is equipped with the installation of libvirt.
-- Allow TCP libvirt connections from Managed KVM hosts within CloudStack to the External host.
+- Allow TCP libvirt connections (listen_tpc=1) on those External Hosts from CloudStack hosts.
 - It is imperative that instances residing on the external host are in a stopped state, as live migration of instances is not supported
+- For some guest operating systems, it's also required that the operating system inside the Instance has been gracefully shut down.
+- Currently, it's supported to only use NFS and Local storage as the destination Primary Storage pools in CloudStack

 listVmsForImport API
 ~~~~~~~~~~~~~~~~~~~~

-listVmsForImport API, created for functionality within the External KVM environment, serves the purpose of listing all
+listVmsForImport API serves the purpose of listing all
 instances currently in a stopped state on the designated External KVM host.
-To access this information programmatically,
-it is imperative to provide the corresponding username and password associated with the external host.
-These credentials
-serve as essential authentication measures, enabling secure interaction with the External KVM host and facilitating the
-retrieval of detailed insights into the status of instances that are currently halted or stopped.
+Linux user's username and password are needed for this API call and
+those same credentials are later used for SSH authentication when the QCOW2 images are moved to the destination CloudStack storage pools

 **Request parameters**: